I’ve had a car accident – what should I do?

-- an accident where we decide the driver of the Budget Direct-insured car is partially or entirely at fault
+- an accident where, given all available evidence, it is reasonable for us to decide the driver of the Budget Direct-insured car is partially or entirely at fault

-- an accident where we decide the driver of the other vehicle or another person is entirely at fault but you cannot tell us their full name, residential address and vehicle registration number
+- an accident where, given all available evidence, it is reasonable for us to decide the driver of the other vehicle or another person is entirely at fault but you cannot tell us, or we cannot obtain, their full name, residential address and vehicle registration number

 - theft, attempted, theft or a malicious act

 - storm, wind or hail